 In the opening scene of the hour, Carmela makes Furio a comforting cup of coffee.
 He has to go back to Italy to attend to his sick father.
-She is truly infatuated with him, everything reminds her of Furio while he is gone, even chef Mario Batali’s ponytail.
-In the shower, she hums the tune that she and Furio had danced to at his housewarming party in “The Weight” (and which echoed in her head as Tony climbed on top of her later in that episode).
+She is truly infatuated with him, everything reminds her of Furio while he is gone, even the ponytail of chef Mario Batali who she watches on TV.
+In the shower, she hums the tune that she and Furio had danced to at his housewarming party in “The Weight” (the same tune that echoed in her head as Tony climbed on top of her later in that episode).

-Tony may have delegated responsibilities to his men, but he restlessly still tries to micromanage them.
-Even new material acquisitions cannot rid him of his restlessness.
-He is momentarily excited by his new, state-of-the-art entertainment center but it eventually puts him to sleep.
-Bored, he stares out of a car window and sits like a lump at the mall.
-He listlessly munches on popcorn while watching The Fugitive, which can’t capture his interest.
-(In “House Arrest,” he complained to Melfi that the film Se7en couldn’t hold his interest – it was just one more in the “series of distraction till you die.”)
+Tony may have delegated more responsibility to his men, but he still tries to micromanage them restlessly.
+We see that nothing is able to calm him out of his restlessness.
+He is momentarily diverted by his new, state-of-the-art entertainment center, but it eventually puts him to sleep.
+We watch him as he stares out of a car window or sits like a lump at the mall, bored.
+He munches listlessly on popcorn while watching The Fugitive, a movie that fails to capture his interest.
+(In “House Arrest,” he complained to Melfi that the film Se7en couldn’t hold his interest—it was just one more thing in the “series of distraction till you die.”)
 Tony sighs and mopes throughout the early part of the episode, not able to get excited about anything.

 After one final sigh, Tony decides to call Valentina.
 It should come as no surprise that they end up in a hotel room together.
-(I love how Tony refers to the hotel proprietors as “hicks,” and when he opens the room window, you can hear—very faintly—a cow mooing.
+(I love how Tony described the hotel proprietors as “hicks,” and when he opens the hotel room window, you can hear—very faintly—a cow mooing.
 We never get an exterior shot of the hotel, but these little details establish its rural location.
-[Not that the hotel’s location is important – it’s simply another example of the profound attention to detail found throughout the series.])
-But Tony doesn’t have any long-term plans for Valentina – at least not at first.
-The idea of carrying on with a woman who is with Ralph is more repulsive to him than finding out in the previous episode that Ron Zellman is now his wiener-cousin.
+[Not that the hotel’s location is important—it’s simply another example of the profound attention to detail found throughout the series.])
+But Tony doesn’t have any long-term plans for Valentina—at least not at first.
+The idea of carrying on with a woman who is with Ralph must be more repulsive to him than finding out in the previous episode that Ron Zellman is now his wiener-cousin.
 Valentina tries to explain to Tony that she and Ralph don’t have actual sex, but engage in other forms of sexplay instead.
 Tony cannot understand why Ralph doesn’t have “penissary contact with her Volvo.”
 He asks Silvio for his opinion on their colleague: